Smartcard Authentication - Secure & Easy

 This smart card enabled pageant.exe has the following additional features:

 If your smart card does not work then the reason is most likely that you are the first one to try this particular card.
-Just let me know at support@smartcard-auth.de and I do my est to support your card as well.
+Just let me know at support@smartcard-auth.de and I will do my best to support your card as well.

 Installation